Smoothly knotted and topologically unknotted nullhomologous surfaces in 4-manifolds: Introduction and main result

-Our proofs of Theorem \ref{Theorem A} and Theorem \ref{Theorem D} build on the recent progress on the existence of inequivalent smooth structures on closed simply connected 4-manifolds $X$ with small second Betti number due to Akhmedov-Park \cite{[AkhmedovPark1], [AkhmedovPark2]}, Akhmedov-Baykur-Park \cite{[AkhmedovBaykurPark]}, Baldridge-Kirk \cite{[BaldridgeKirk1], [BaldridgeKirk2]}, Fintushel-Stern \cite{[FintushelStern2], [FintushelStern3]}, Fintushel-Stern-Park \cite{[FintushelParkStern]}.
-The constructions of these authors are based on performing torus surgeries to a 4-manifold $Y$ with non-trivial fundamental group and non-trivial Seiberg-Witten invariants.
+Theorem \ref{Theorem D} places torus surgeries and surgeries along as additions to the list of constructions of examples of surfaces with interesting 2-knot group.
+The latter include twist spinning surfaces in Kim \cite{[Kim2]} and the principle of localized knotted of Hayden in\cite{[Hayden]}.
+Our proofs of Theorem \ref{Theorem A} and Theorem \ref{Theorem D} are driven by recent constructions of inequivalent smooth structures on closed simply connected 4-manifolds $X$ with small second Betti number due to Akhmedov-Park \cite{[AkhmedovPark1], [AkhmedovPark2]}, Akhmedov-Baykur-Park \cite{[AkhmedovBaykurPark]}, Baldridge-Kirk \cite{[BaldridgeKirk1], [BaldridgeKirk2]}, Fintushel-Stern \cite{[FintushelStern2], [FintushelStern3]}, Fintushel-Stern-Park \cite{[FintushelParkStern]}, Szab\'o \cite{[Szabo]}.
+These results are based on performing torus surgeries (see Section \ref{Section Torus Surgeries} for the definition) to a 4-manifold $Y$ with non-trivial fundamental group and non-trivial Seiberg-Witten invariants.
 Under the right conditions, the toughest step in all of these constructions is arguably the computation of the fundamental group.
-We observe that it is straight-forward to produce a 4-manifold with the desired fundamental group if one is willing to apply to $Y$ either a torus surgery of multiplicity zero or a surgery along a loop whose homotopy class corresponds to a generator of the fundamental group; Section \ref{Section Torus Surgeries} and Section \ref{Section Spherical Modifications}.
+We observe that it is straight-forward to produce a simply connected 4-manifold if one is willing to apply to $Y$ either a torus surgery of multiplicity zero or a surgery along a loop whose homotopy class corresponds to a generator of the fundamental group; Section \ref{Section Torus Surgeries} and Section \ref{Section Spherical Modifications}.
 Performing either of these surgeries to $Y$ comes at the price of rendering useless the gauge theoretical invariants of the 4-manifold produced for the purposes of discerning smooth structures.
 Moreover, in a myriad of instances, the 4-manifold obtained after the surgeries is diffeomorphic to $X$ and no inequivalent smooth structure is unveiled.
-Nevertheless, our efforts are not entirely moot and we do obtain infinitely many pairwise smoothly inequivalent nullhomologous surfaces inside $X$ and $X\# S^2\times S^2$ that are topologically trivial.
+Nevertheless, our efforts are not entirely moot and we do obtain infinitely many pairwise smoothly inequivalent nullhomologous surfaces inside $X$ and $X\# S^2\times S^2$.